verhagen/activity-tracker-notebook/src/documentation/activity.md

 `1:30` - 1 hour and 30 minutes
 `:90` - 90 minutes, could have been entered as `1:30` as well.

-In the end the time spent on an activity is the most important part.
-But maybe it's also interesting to record when the activity started and stopped.
+In the end the time spent on an activity is the most important part, but maybe it's also interesting to record when the activity started and stopped.
 In that case use a time stamp, for starting and stopping the activity.
-Beginning and ending an activity can be given in `hour:minutes`.
+Starting and stopping an activity can be given as moment in `hour:minutes`.

-`9:30-10:15` - Started activity at 9:30 and ended activity at 10:15 in the morning.
+`9:30-10:15` - Started at 9:30 and ended at 10:15 in the morning, working on an activity.
-`17:45-18:30` - Started activity at 17:45 and ended activity at 18:30 in in afternoon / evening.
+`17:45-18:30` - Started at 17:45 and stopped at 18:30 in afternoon / evening, working on an activity.

 ## Activity Note